 - No-logs policy – which means that the provider does not keep any logs of your online activities

-- Split-tunnelling – allows you to connect certain apps through your VPN, while others use the native connection
+- Split-tunneling – allows you to connect certain apps through your VPN, while others use the native connection

 - Private DNS – every server runs its own private DNS, helping with privacy and speed

-- TrustedServer – a system which prevents data from ever being written to a server
+- TrustedServer – a system that prevents data from ever being written to a server

 - Lightway protocol – a special VPN protocol designed by ExpressVPN to improve speed and security